dmarc3/vscode-nastran/README.md

     &nbsp;
     ![Text Completions Example](./resources/completions.gif)

+7. Command to insert short and long field delineation comments

 In addition to these features, the following are proposed features with no feasibility assessment or time table for implementation:

 - `*.f06` and `*.f04` syntax highlighting